-The Suffolk County Senior Citizens Chorus was formed in the fall of 1980.
+The Suffolk County Senior Citizens' Chorus was formed in the fall of 1980.
 It began as a small Smithtown ladies choral group, but then was expanded by Director Linda Monner to include men and women throughout Suffolk County.
-The Village of St. Johns graciously donated their recreation center for rehearsals.
+The village of St. John graciously donated their recreation center for rehearsals.
 In April of 1981, the 33 member group presented its first concert, consisting of simple arrangements of songs that they enjoyed singing.

 In September of 1986, the group adopted the name "The Silver Chords."
 In 1987, it received an invitation to perform at the official New York State Senior Citizens Day festivities in Albany.
 There they performed before hundreds of people and were greeted by Governor Mario Cuomo.

-The group received a citation in 1994 from the Town of Islip, recognizing the Silver Chords for 15 years of free concerts.
-It was presented to them by Islip Town Supervisor Pete McGowen.
+The Chorus received a citation in 1994 from the Town of Islip, recognizing The Silver Chords for 15 years of free concerts.
+It was presented to them by the Islip Town Supervisor Pete McGowan.

 In 1995, Linda Monner stepped down as director.
-For the next 14 years, The Silver Chords would be led by Robert Wochinger who brought his own style, vitality and love of music to the groutp.
-In 2004, Bob and the group were featured in the Arts and Lifestyle section of the Times Beacon Record.
+For the next 14 years, The Silver Chords would be led by Director Robert Wochinger who brought his own style, vitality and love of music to the groutp.
+In 2004, Bob and the Chorus were featured in the Arts and Lifestyle section of the Times Beacon Record.

-That same year, Bob Wochinger retired from his choral directorship.
-The third director would be Spyro Kalas.
-Spyro started commissioning works by local composers to be premiered by the Silver Chords.
+That same year Bob retired from his choral directorship.
+The third Director would be Spyro Kalas.
+Spyro started commissioning works by local composers to be premiered by The Silver Chords.

-In 2014, Carl J Ferrara took over as conductor of the Silver Chords.
-As Guest Conductor, Carl has welcomed younger singers into the group as soloists.
-In 2016, our youngest full time members joined at the ages of 13 & 14.
-The Chorus was featured on "Spotlight On..." for Smithtown Public Access.
-In 2016, the group performed at the Beacon Theatre singing with the rock group Guster.
+In 2014, Carl J. Ferrara took over as conductor of The Silver Chords.
+As guest conductor, Carl has welcomed young singers into the group as soloists.
+In 2016, our youngest full time members joined at the ages of 13 and 14.
+The Chorus was featured in "Spotlight On..." for Smithtown Public Access.
+In 2016, The Silver Chords performed at the Beacon Theater in NYC singing with the rock group Guster.

 Interested in learning more?

-Committed to sharing the gift of music with the community.
+Committed to sharing the gift of music to Suffolk County.

-Click on the LINKS for more community activities for your entire family.
+Click on LINKS for more community activities for you and your family: